Faith, worship and funerals

 Support from community and faith organisations

 You may wish to reach out to your local community or voluntary organisation for support.
-Or get in touch with your own local faith organisation.
+You may wish to get in touch with your own local faith organisation.

-We have put together a directory of faith groups, community and voluntary sector organisations who can offer support and signposting:
+Here is a directory of faith, community and voluntary organisations who offer support:

 Can your organisation provide support?